conference-websites/icc-2018-icn-sra/index.md

 ---
 layout: default
+title: Welcome to the IEEE ICC 2018 ICN-SRA Workshop
 og_tags:
   - property: og:description
     content: "The organizing committee is delighted to invite you to the third IEEE ICC 2018 Workshop on Information-Centric Networking Solutions for Real World Applications (ICN-SRA)"
 ---

-# Welcome to the IEEE ICC 2018 ICN-SRA Workshop
-{: class="ui-bar ui-bar-a ui-corner-all" }

 {{ page.og_tags[0]['content'] }}